amark-23/NTUA_Software_Engineering_2024/README.md

 ## Overview

 This project provides a **RESTful Web API** and a **Command-Line Interface (CLI)** for managing interoperability of toll stations on highways.
 It allows administrators and users to interact with toll-related data such as vehicle passes, station information, and charges.
-It also includes a use case example HTML application
+It also includes a web application (HTML) as a use case.

 ## System Architecture